gard-projects/machine-learning/LinearRegression/README.md

 $$MSE = \frac{1}{n} \cdot \sum_{i=1}^{n} (\hat{Y_{i}} - Y_{i} )^{2}$$
 > [!NOTE]
 > You may wonder where the "error" part of the MSE name comes from.
-The error, e, is the difference between the predicted response and the actual response, i.e.
+The error (also known as **residual**), e, is the difference between the predicted response and the actual response, i.e.
 > $$e = \hat{Y_{i}} - Y_{i}$$

 > **n** : number of samples